wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 You are God; your will alone is done”.
 I did believe him and soon realised how wonderfully true and accurate his words were.
 I did not condition my mind by thinking, “I am God”, “I am wonderful”, “I am beyond”.
-I simply followed his instruction, which was to focus the mind on pure beïng, ‘I am’, and stay in it.
+I simply followed his instruction, which was to focus the mind on pure being, ‘I am’, and stay in it.
 I used to sit for hours together with nothing but the ‘I am’ in my mind, and soon peace and joy and a deep all-embracing love became my normal state.
 In it all disappeared: myself, my *guru*, the life I lived, the world around